dbt-labs/dbt-audit-helper/README.md

 * `prod_schema`: The schema that dbt writes to in production.
 This is what you'll test your code changes against, such as during a PR run of the dbt test suite.
 * `exclude_columns`: A list of columns that you will not expect to match.
-* `updated_at_column`: This is a column that will be used to exclude very recent data, since your prod warehouse data might not include very recent data that is present in your PR run.

 You can write a `compare_all_columns` test on individual table; and the test will be run